 Blackberry puree is my newest obsession and for good reason, it is so delicious!
 This simple puree takes just minutes and no cooking is required.

-I love using this blackberry puree to top whipped cottage cheese, ricotta pancakes, cheesecake bites or any dessert or breakfast that I am having after I make this.
+I love using this blackberry puree to top whipped cottage cheese, cottage cheese dip, ricotta pancakes, cheesecake bites , my Philadelphia cheesecake, or any dessert or breakfast that I am having after I make this.
+I even use it to make a quick bramble cocktail when I am in the mood or entertaining.

 It is a family favorite.
-You can also use this to add flavor to champagne or wine.
+You can also use this to add flavor to champagne or wine with an elegant meal with caramelized brie.

 The possibilities are endless 🙂